2020 United States presidential election: Recounts

 On November 11, Georgia Secretary of State Brad Raffensperger ordered a statewide hand recount of the vote in addition to the normal audit process.
-At the time, Biden held a lead of 14,112 votes, or 0.3% in the state.
-The audit was concluded on November 19 and affirmed Biden's lead by 12,670 votes.
+At the time, Biden held a lead of 13,558 votes.
+The audit was concluded on November 19 and affirmed Biden's lead by 12,284 votes.
+Therefore, the results of the hand recount netted Trump 1,274 votes.
 The change in the count was due to a number of human errors, including memory cards that did not upload properly to the state servers, and was not attributable to any fraud in the original tally.
-After certifying the results Republican Governor Brian Kemp called for another hand audit, demanding to compare signatures on absentee ballot requests to actual ballots, despite the fact that this request was impossible, as signatures on mail-in ballot applications and envelopes are checked when they are originally received by election offices, and that ballots are thereafter separated from envelopes to ensure the secrecy of the ballot.
+After certifying the results Republican governor Brian Kemp called for another hand audit, demanding to compare signatures on absentee ballot requests to actual ballots, despite the fact that this request was impossible, as signatures on mail-in ballot applications and envelopes are checked when they are originally received by election offices, and that ballots are thereafter separated from envelopes to ensure the secrecy of the ballot.
 The Trump campaign requested a machine recount, which was estimated to cost taxpayers $200,000 in one Georgia county alone.
-This recount reaffirmed Biden's victory in the state for the third time.
+On December 7, Biden was confirmed as the winner of the recount requested by Trump's campaign.